Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 - Avoid strenuous work or exercise

-The cost of teeth straightening surgery varies based on factors like:
+The cost of teeth straightening surgery varies based on factors like these:

 - Location